-- The kinematic assessment, which has been largely utilised to provide batter angles is considered appropriate for the Metasediments.
-However, owing to the lack of knowledge on faults, there is a degree of uncertainty on inter-ramp scale stability. - Overall pit wall stability has been addressed through limit equilibrium stability analyses.
+- The kinematic assessment, which has been largely utilised to provide batter angles is considered appropriate for the metasediments.
+However, owing to the lack of knowledge on faults, there is a degree of uncertainty on interramp scale stability. - Overall pit wall stability has been addressed through limit equilibrium stability analyses.
 The analyses utilised the Hoek & Brown (HB) rock mass strength criterion.
-The inputs of the analysis are considered largely appropriate based on the 2015 Geotechnical Site Investigation Report, however caution of the following three aspects. - Knight Piesold have assumed a Disturbance Factor (D value) of 0.85.
+The inputs of the analysis are considered largely appropriate based on the 2015 Geotechnical Site Investigation Report, however caution of the following three aspects: - Knight Piesold have assumed a Disturbance Factor (D value) of 0.85.
 This value may be appropriate near created slope faces where blast damage may be present but is not considered appropriate for the rock mass within the pit slope. - Knight Piesold have adopted an Ru value of 0.2 in the analyses, which nominally equates to a slope where the phreatic surface aligns with the mined surface and groundwater conditions are nominally 50% hydrostatic.
-This level of depressurisation is considered optimistic at the PFS stage. - The HB criterion is poorly suited for rocks of low intact strength such as the Pyroclastic Tuff.
-As such, the inter-ramp slope angle in the Tuff is considered marginally high and an overall angle in the order of 37° is considered more appropriate. - The Knight Piesold design parameters are provided in Table 13.1 and maintain similar berm widths in all areas and with variation in batter angle.
-An alternative would be to utilise 70° batter angles in all areas and utilise 10 m wide berms in the southwest and northwest (IRA of 49° maintained), 14 m wide berms in the south (IRA of 43° maintained) and 17 m wide berms in the east (IRA of 39°).
-A haul road would reduce the overall angle in the east wall but depending on placement may require revision of berm widths. - Knight Piesold recommend that for the west wall, the un-interrupted IRA not exceed 150 m in height and with a wider bench or haul ramp of the order of 20-30 m to limit overall angle to 46 to 47°.
-In practice, with the ramp location unknown, would suggest placement of a wider berm in the southwest and northwest at nominally mid-height of the overall slope.
+This level of depressurisation is considered optimistic at the PFS stage. - The HB criterion is poorly suited for rocks of low intact strength such as the pyroclastic tuff.
+As such, the interramp slope angle (IRA) in the tuff is considered marginally high and an overall angle in the order of 37° is considered more appropriate. - The Knight Piesold design parameters are shown in Table 13.1.
+These parameters maintain similar berm widths in all areas and with variation in batter angle.
+An alternative would be to utilise 70° batter angles in all areas and utilise 10 m wide berms in the south-west and north-west (IRA of 49° maintained), 14 m wide berms in the south (IRA of 43° maintained) and 17 m wide berms in the east (IRA of 39°).
+A haul road would reduce the overall angle in the east wall but depending on placement may require revision of berm widths. - Knight Piesold recommend that for the west wall, the uninterrupted IRA not exceed 150 m in height and with a wider bench or haul ramp of the order of 20-30 m to limit overall angle to 46° to 47°.
+In practice, with the ramp location unknown, would suggest placement of a wider berm in the south-west and north-west at nominally mid-height of the overall slope.

-Pit Design Sector Geotechnical Unit Bench Face Angle (°) Bench Height (m) Bench Width (m) Inter-ramp Angle (°)
+Pit Design Sector Geotechnical Unit Bench Face Angle (°) Bench Height (m) Bench Width (m) Interramp Angle (°)

 East Pyroclastic 60 20 10 43

-South Basement Sandstone & Pyroclastic 60 20 10 43
+South Basement Sandstone and Pyroclastic 60 20 10 43

 South-west Basement Sandstone 70 20 10 49

 North-west Basement Sandstone 70 20 10 49